 Debra, to an extent.
-Admittedly, part of her frustration can be traced to living opposite Raymond's parents, who drive a lot of people crazy throughout the series.
-Unfortunately, she chooses to take it out on Raymond, who doesn't exactly care much for living near them either (and even advised her not to do so in a flashback episode).
+Admittedly, part of her frustration can be traced to living opposite Raymond's parents, who drive almost everybody crazy with their intrusiveness.
+Unfortunately, she chooses to take it out on Raymond, who doesn't exactly care much for this setup either.

 Ron the Death Eater: Ray for some people, particularly those who are actually married, Debra for those who are not.